-As parents, who typically knows better, we need to guide them to make proper choices especially concerning their decisions for their future.
+As parents, who typically know better, we need to guide them to make proper choices especially concerning their decisions for their future.

 Did I say this is the stage where they know what they want?
 Yes, pre-teenagers do know exactly what they want and they become pretty persistent about it!